 In 2019, The President's Roadmap to Empower Veterans and End a National Tragedy of Suicide (PREVENTS), was signed into law.
-The program's goal is to improve existing suicide prevention initiatives and to address gaps in the efforts and services outlined in the first (2001) and updated (2012) National Strategy for Suicide Prevention.
-A comprehensive plan was developed and released in June 2020 (HHS, 2021, January 19).
+The program's goal is to improve existing suicide prevention initiatives and to address gaps in the efforts and services outlined in the first (2001) and updated (2024) National Strategy for Suicide Prevention.

-The program includes a website, a nationwide public health campaign, and involvement of individuals and organizations from federal, state, local, and tribal governments, faith-based communities, nonprofit organizations, academia, veteran and military service organizations, and other private industry partners (HHS, 2021, January 19).
+The program includes a website, a nationwide public health campaign, and involvement of individuals and organizations from federal, state, local, and tribal governments, faith-based communities, nonprofit organizations, academia, veteran and military service organizations, and other private industry partners.